priyanka-TL/utils/Files-Cloud-Storage/README.md

-# Files-Cloud-Storage
+# elevate-Cloud-Storage
-This package exports the methods to upload file in GCP, AWS S3 and AZURE
+This package exports the methods to upload file in GCP, AWS S3, OCI and AZURE

 ## PreRequisite
-You must have all type of required credentials of AWS/GCP/AZURE cloud storage while calling upload methods
+You must have all type of required credentials of AWS/GCP/AZURE/OCI cloud storage while calling upload methods

 ## Installation

 ```
-npm i files-cloud-storage
+npm i elevate-cloud-storage
 ```

 ## Usage Google Cloud Storage